robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.4.8 =
+* Now when an administrator registers an user the Register button text has changed to Add User
+* Multiple fixes regarding redirects
+* Fixed issues with redirect_url shortcode parameter and changed the logout shortcode parameter to redirect_url from redirect
+* Added the filter 'wppb_edit_other_users_dropdown_query_args' for changing the user query on the edit other users dropwdown

 = 2.4.7 =
 * Fixed an issue with the redirect after registration autologin and string translations
 * Changes to Addons page to meet wp directory requirements